vuejs/vue-test-utils/docs/guides/testing-single-file-components-with-jest.md

 $ npm install --save-dev jest @vue/test-utils
 ```

-Next we need to define a unit script in our `package.json`.
+Next we need to define a test script in our `package.json`.

 ```json
 // package.json